 Sophisticated, understated and a little rustic, Santa Fe exudes an ambiance not found in many other U.S. towns.
 Anglo, Mexican and Indian cultures, mixed together with Catholicism and pagan traditions, create a slightly mystical ambiance.
 Bunches of brilliant red chili peppers are for sale at roadside stands.
 Brightly painted wooden doors bedeck century-old dwellings.
 Elegant art galleries beckon from nearly every street.
 Colorful flower pots adorn window wells.
 Five-star, open-air restaurants with well-worn floors and tiled porticos serve everything from northern Italian cuisine to eye-watering spicy chili rellenos.

 When it comes to taxes, New Mexico is a mixed picture.
 Social Security is taxed, but up to $8,000 of it may be deducted as part of the state's overall retirement deduction.
 To qualify, single filers must have an adjusted gross income less than $28,500, and married couples filing jointly must have an adjusted gross imcome of less than $51,000.
-The state also offers a $2,500 deduction for singles who earn less than $36,667 annually and for married couples who earn less than $55,000 annually.
-Further, people age 65 or better with a modified gross income of $22,000 or less may qualify for a low-income comprehensive tax rebate.
-Seniors with at least $28,000 in out-of-pocket medical expenses may claim a $3,000 tax credit, and seniors with $28,000 or more in out-of-pocket medical expenses may exempt up to $3,000 in income from their state income taxes.
-Property is assessed at 33% of its fair market value, and there is a $2,000 exemption for heads of household.
-People who have less than $16,000 annual income may receive a $250 property tax rebate.
-The annual taxes on a $310,000 home are approximately $2,170.
+People age 65 or better with a modified gross income of $24,000 or less may qualify for a low-income comprehensive tax rebate.
+Seniors may also receive an income tax exemption of up to $3,000 for unreimbursed medical expenses.
+People who have less than $16,000 annual income may receive a $125 (single) or a $250 (married) property tax rebate.
+The annual taxes on a $335,000 home are approximately $2,300.
 The state sales tax is 5.12%.
 Prescription drugs are exempt.

 Santa Fe, New Mexico